j-ulrich/jquery-sliderbutton/README.md

 The sliderbutton plugin provides a button which is triggered by sliding a handle to the side.
 This is a simple technique to avoid accidentally pressing a button.

 The plugin is based on the jQuery UI/Mobile slider widget.
-Since those widget differ in their implementation, the plugin comes in two version: one for jQuery UI and one for jQuery Mobile.
-The plugin tries to hide the differences between the version, which means that the API documented below applies to both version (except for the `mini` option) but the generated markup and CSS differs.
+Since this widget differs in its implementation in jQuery UI and jQuery mobile, the plugin comes in two versions: one for jQuery UI and one for jQuery Mobile.
+The plugin tries to hide the differences between the versions, which means that the API documented below applies to both versions (exceptions are marked accordingly) but the generated markup and CSS differs.

 Initialization & Usage
 ----------------------